meedan/check-api/README.md

 Some tasks run in background, for example: Slack notifications.
 They are processed using Sidekiq.
 Start Sidekiq with `bundle exec sidekiq` and monitor through the web interface at `/sidekiq`.
 We suggest that you protect that path with HTTP authentication.

+### Virus validation for uploaded files

+In order to look for viruses on the files uploaded by users, you need to setup the configuration option `clamav_service_path`, which should be something like: `http://host:8080/scan`.
+A ClamAV REST service should be running at that address.
+We suggest the setup at https://hub.docker.com/r/lokori/clamav-rest/.
+If that configuration option is not set, uploaded files will skip the safety validation.

+You can also test your instance of ClamAV REST this way:

+* Set the *test* configuration `clamav_service_path` to point to your instance
+* Run this: `bundle exec ruby test/models/uploaded_file_test.rb -n /real/`
+* Two tests should pass

+The test uses a EICAR file (a test file which is recognized as a virus by scanners even though it's not really a virus).

 ### Migration

 Migrate CD2 data